Evilchuck666/xdifythis/README.md

 Developed in order to learn the Tweepy API and take advantage of it to laugh at stupid people on Twitter.

-But don't worry, I'm not a bullie.
+But don't worry, I'm not a bully.

 ## How it works
 It's very simple, ridiculous tweet you see, tweet you reply mentioning this bot (@xdifythis).